gooddata/gooddata-ruby/_posts/2014-01-19-test-driven-development.markdown

 ---
 layout: post
-title:  "Test driven development"
+title:  "Test-driven development"
 date:   2014-01-19 13:56:00
 categories: recipe
 next_section: recipe/bricks
 prev_section: recipe/crunching-numbers
 pygments: true
-perex: Let's have a look how you can bump project development a little to achieve test driven development of your reports and projects.
+perex: Let's have a look how you can enhance project development to achieve test-driven development of your reports and projects.
 ---

-Test driven development is a holy grail for many developers.
-It gives you an additional sense of security and you can rely on the test suite to give you a safety net when you are refactoring and tweaking existing code.
-Testing reports was always quite hard.
-Until now.
+Often called a “holy grail” of development, test-driven development delivers an additional sense of security, as the test suite is your safety net when you are refactoring and tweaking existing code.

+In this example, a report is developed using test-driven methodology and is validated and delivered much more rapidly.

-##The model
+##The Data Model

-Let's reuse the model that we have from [previous chapters](http://sdk.gooddata.com/gooddata-ruby/recipe/model).
-Just create a file called `model.rb` and put this inside.
+Let's use the model described in [this page](http://sdk.gooddata.com/gooddata-ruby/recipe/model).
+Create a file called `model.rb` and put the following in it:

 {% highlight ruby %}
 GoodData::Model::ProjectBuilder.create("gooddata-ruby test #{Time.now.to_i}") do |p|